 On Wednesday 23rd February 2011 Luise was interviewed for the BBC’s flagship Radio 4 programme Today.
 The short interview, by Colin Patterson, took place at Luise’s London home and, in the week of the annual Academy Awards ceremony she talked about her own Oscars, her meetings with Brecht and Einstein, amongst others and her memories of Garbo and Hollywood of the 1930s.
-She also chooses her favourite current actress and praises The King’s Speech, which, as a previous Oscar winner one assumes she voted for in this year’s ballot.
+She also chooses her favourite current actress and praises The King’s Speech.

 This is a full transcript of the interview as broadcast: